oeg-upm/ya2ro/README.md

 ### Paper
 Documentation for all supported fields for type paper.

-`type:`This field is required and is use to indicate the type of the work.
+`type:`This field is required and is used to indicate the type of the work.
 ```yaml
 type: "paper"
 ```